DipRCM (T/Op/PG/Perf), Diplome Moscow Conservatoire (PG)

-Graeme Broadbent was born in Halifax and studied at the Royal College of Music with Lyndon Vanderpump.
-He was invited by Yevgeny Nesterenko to study in Moscow, and entered the Tchaikovsky Conservatoire in 1990 with the assistance of scholarships from the British Council and Soviet Government.
-He was awarded the Tchaikovsky Conservatoire Postgraduate Diploma in 1991.
+Graeme Broadbent (bass) was born in Halifax and studied at the Royal College of Music with Lyndon Van der Pump, where he was awarded Teaching, Opera, Postgraduate and Performing diplomas.
+He was invited by Yevgeny Nesterenko to study in Moscow and entered the Tchaikovsky Conservatoire in 1990, with the assistance of scholarships from the British Council and the Soviet Government.
+At the end of his studies in 1991, he performed a solo recital in the Rachmaninov Hall and was awarded the Tchaikovsky Conservatoire Postgraduate Diploma in solo singing.

 Find out more about Graeme.
 Visit website